alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### University

-I loved computers and I loved science, so when
+I loved computers and I loved science.
-I studied Physics,
-with the idea that I could learn computers on my own but self-taught science would be much harder.
+When I went to the Uni I studied Physics, with the idea that I could learn computers on my own, while self-taught science would be much harder.
 I was more or less right.
 From 1989 to 1993 I studied in Granada, and then moved to the Universidad Autónoma de Madrid to finish the last two years.

 It would have been nice to follow the program set by Wheeler to rewrite all of Physics using information theory, or ["it from bit"](http://www.physicsoftheuniverse.com/scientists_wheeler.html).
 But alas, it was not to be.
 Instead I graduated in February 1996 and life led me elsewhere.